SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 because they are should never refer to an instance after it has been deallocated.

-To chose between
-weak references, unowned references, and unsafe unowned references, consider how much work you want Swift to do at runtime about the safety of accessing the other instance.
 ..
-XXX

-* A weak reference asks Swift to do the most runtime work out of these three approaches:
-  It's always valid for your code to access a weak reference.
-  Swift does work at runtime to set the weak reference to ``nil``, which ensures that accessing the weak reference never raises a runtime error.

-* A safe unowned reference asks Swift to do some runtime work to ensure safety, but also shifts some of the burden to your code.
-  Your code is responsible for ensuring that both instances have the same lifetime.
-  Swift does work at runtime to raise a runtime error if your code tries to access a safe unowned reference after the instance has been deallocated.

-* An unsafe unowned reference doesn't ask Swift to do any runtime work.
-  If your code tries to access an unsafe unowned reference after the instance has been deallocated,

-..
 QUESTION: how do I answer the question
    "which of the two properties in the reference cycle should be marked as weak or unowned?"

-..
-TODO: mention the fact that unowned references don't have to perform checks.
-   Don't describe it in terms of speed;
-   rather, note that the extra checks don't need to be performed.

 .. _AutomaticReferenceCounting_WeakReferencesBetweenClassInstances: